-MAXIDEX is a type of cortisone and belongs to the group of medicines called corticosteroids.
+Maxidex contains dexamethasone which is a type of cortisone.
+It belongs to the group of medicines called corticosteroids

-- treat the redness, swelling and other symptoms due to inflammation or allergy of the eye
+- the redness, swelling and other symptoms due to inflammation or allergy of the eye

 - injury of the cornea caused by chemical, heat burns or foreign bodies.

 This medicine is available only with a doctor's prescription.